Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Introduction

 Within the last decade, a renewed interest arose from a discrepancy between unpolarized and polarized elastic scattering data on the measurement of the proton form factor ratio $\mu G^p_E/G^p_M$ which can be attributed to the contribution of two-photon exchanges~\cite{Guichon:2003qm,Blunden:2003sp,Rekalo:2004qa,Chen:2004tw,Afanasev:2004hp,Arrington:2004ae,Blunden:2005ew,Blunden:2017nby}.
 These effects have been investigated with a series of dedicated experiments~\cite{Adikaram:2014ykv,Rachek:2014fam,Henderson:2016dea,Rimal:2016toz} (also see reviews~\cite{Carlson:2007sp,Arrington:2011dn,Afanasev:2017gsk} and references therein), including their impact on the measurement of form factors for nucleons and light ($A\leq 3$) nuclei.
-They include both Coulomb corrections~\cite{Gueye:1999mm,Aste:2005wc} and treatment of the off-shell nucleons through dispersion relations as a function of the 4-momentum transfer.
+They include both Coulomb corrections~\cite{Gueye:1999mm,Aste:2005wc}, excited intermediate states and treatment of the off-shell nucleons through dispersion relations as a function of the 4-momentum transfer.

 Coulomb corrections have historically been labeled as \textit{static} corrections to the Born approximation as depicted in Fig.~\ref{fig:HOB}.
-While these effects contribute to a few percents~\cite{Gueye:1999mm,Carlson:2007sp,Arrington:2011dn,Aste:2005wc}, \textit{dynamic} corrections known as dispersive effects are energy dependent and are emphasized in the diffraction minima, where the first-order (Born approximation) cross section has a zero: they can contribute up to 18\% to the Born approximation in the first diffraction minimum of $^{12}$C at 690~MeV~\cite{Offermann:1991ft,Gueye:1998zz}.
+While these effects contribute to a few percents~\cite{Gueye:1999mm,Carlson:2007sp,Arrington:2011dn,Aste:2005wc}, \textit{dynamic} corrections known as dispersive effects are emphasized in the diffraction minima, where the first-order (Born approximation) cross section has a zero, and can contribute up to {18\% in the first} diffraction minimum of $^{12}$C at 690~MeV \cite{Offermann:1991ft,Gueye:1998zz}.

 The electromagnetic nuclear elastic cross section for electrons can be expressed as: